tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-There are any number of potential controlled vocabularies that might be used for this test, including local vocabularies and taxon specific vocabularies.
+There are any number of potential controlled vocabularies that might be used for this Test, including local vocabularies and taxon specific vocabularies.
 If dwc:scientificNameID is empty, use dwc:scientificName and dwc:CultivarEpithet to search for a unique taxon.
 If dwc:scientificName is bdq:Empty, check with the terms that form atomic parts of it (dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet, dwc:taxonRank, dwc:scientificNameAuthorship), and if more than one match is found, use the remaining terms to try to disambiguate to a single Taxon record.
 The terms dwc:subgenus, dwc:genus, dwc:family, dwc:order, dwc:class, dwc:phylum, dwc:kingdom, dwc:higherClassification, dwc:scientificNameID,, dwc:acceptedNameUsageID, dwc:originalNameUsageID, dwc:taxonConceptID should not be used to make a match if dwc:scientificNameID and dwc:scientificName or dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet, dwc:taxonRank, dwc:scientificNameAuthorship are bdq:Empty.
-Note that test VALIDATION_SCIENTIFICNAME_FOUND (4c09f127-737b-4686-82a0-7c8e30841590) is a more specific test for a subset of Information Elements from this test.
+Note that Test VALIDATION_SCIENTIFICNAME_FOUND (4c09f127-737b-4686-82a0-7c8e30841590) is a more specific Test for a subset of Information Elements from this Test.

 [🠱](#indexes-to-the-tests)
 ********************